JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 And simply copy & paste the ASCII-art-like banner that was just created into that `motd.tail`.
 Now log out and log back in to see that banner appear once you have successfully logged in.

+Additionally, there are some other scripts that run when you login that I find to be annoying—and only get in the way—that I prefer to disable.

+First, I get rid if the symbolic links to the `landscape sysinfo` and `cloudguest`:

+    sudo rm /etc/update-motd.d/50-landscape-sysinfo
+    sudo rm /etc/update-motd.d/51-cloudguest

+Then, I comment out the content of `updates-available` as well as `release-upgrade`:

+    sudo nano /etc/update-motd.d/90-updates-available
+    sudo nano /etc/update-motd.d/91-release-upgrade

+Technically speaking, I could conceivably just delete the `updates-available` and `release-upgrade` files as well.
+But I personally do not like destroying files & data that I could potentially need or use in the future.
+So I find that commenting out the few lines of core functionality in those two files to a preferable way of neutering them in this case.

 [1]: http://www.preworn.com/ "Preworn • Jack Szwergold’s Online Portfolio"